purescript/documentation/language/Differences-from-Haskell.md

 ## `error` and `undefined`

-For `error`, you can use `Control.Monad.Eff.Exception.Unsafe.unsafeThrow`, in the `purescript-exceptions` package.
+For `error`, you can use `Effect.Exception.Unsafe.unsafeThrow`, in the `purescript-exceptions` package.

 `undefined` can be emulated with `Unsafe.Coerce.unsafeCoerce unit :: forall a. a`, which is in the `purescript-unsafe-coerce` package.
 See also https://github.com/purescript/purescript-prelude/issues/44.